 Trips available to North Captiva, Cabbage Key, Tarpon Lodge, Cayo Costa, Don Pedro Island State Park or anywhere in the local area!

 Design your own cruise!
 Go tiki bar hopping, sightseeing or just enjoy a spectacular Southwest Florida Sunset!

 Go Coastal is a 24 foot Boston Whaler, offering a dry stable ride for your sightseeing and boat tour.
 Boston Whalers have a worldwide reputation as the "Unsinkable Legend" and are valued for their solid construction.
 Go Coastal has comfortable seating for up to six passengers and storage for your personal items.

-The Coast Guard recommends all passengers paying for boating services ask the captain for merchant mariner credentials.
+Before going on paid boat rides or sightseeing trips, the Coast Guard recommends all passengers paying for boating services ask the captain for merchant mariner credentials.
 If the boat is carrying more than six passengers, it is required to be inspected by the Coast Guard, and a Certificate of Inspection should be displayed in an area accessible to passengers.

 Prospective passengers should exercise caution before chartering a vessel and should consider these key questions:

 · Does the vessel have a credentialed master aboard?